mattjones753/cd-demo/README.md

 To create the pipeline, you'll need to have your concourse instance setup and be logged in to a team that the pipeline will be run on.

+To easily spin up a concourse cluster see this repo: https://github.com/EngineerBetter/concourse-up

 To create the pipeline, you'll need to set some variables in a file `ci/concourse-variables.yml` as follows

 ```yaml